 For the pom pom, I made a c2c square with the Pipsqueak yarn, left a long tail for creating the pom pom and sewing to the top of the pillow.
 Quick, easy – and matches the pillow!
 The pom pom is absolutely optional but I love the extra dimension you get with it.

-Purchase the ad-free pdf of this pattern for a small fee.
+Purchase the ad-free pdf of the Gnome Christmas C2C Pillow pattern for a small fee.
 Thank you so much for supporting my work!

 To get notified of free crochet patterns and get notified of future giveaways, sign up for my newsletter.
 I never share or sell your information to third parties — it stays private!